A Complete Guide to Packet Sniffing

 Security and Privacy Risks with Packet Sniffers

 Packet sniffers have access to potentially unencrypted private and/or sensitive information transferred over a network.
-Someone with access to the sniffer can potentially reassemble the data or files contained within the packets, or even extract sensitive information such as passwords, usernames, or other information that may be damaging if made public.
+Someone with access to the sniffed packets can potentially reassemble data or files contained within the packets, or even extract sensitive information such as passwords, usernames, or other information that may be damaging if made public.

-When saving or storing packet sniffer files, organizations should take the same care as they would with any other sensitive information.
+When saving or storing recorded packet data, organizations should take the same care as they would with any other sensitive information.
 The data may be classified as protected information under the laws of various state or federal governments - including GDPR, ADPPA, HIPAA, etc. - and using a packet sniffer may be considered as collecting private and/or sensitive information.

 Security can be enhanced when PCAPs are strongly encrypted with password security, and stored in a secure location, with access to that data strictly limited to authorized personnel with appropriate security clearance.